PEXANE2/azure-docs.tr-tr/articles/openshift/howto-using-azure-redhat-openshift.md

    ...
    ```

-### <a name="create-a-virtual-network-containing-two-empty-subnets"></a>İki boş alt ağ içeren bir sanal ağ oluşturun
+### <a name="create-a-virtual-network-containing-two-empty-subnets"></a>İki boş alt ağ içeren bir sanal ağ oluşturma

-İki boş alt ağ içeren bir sanal ağ oluşturmak için bu adımları izleyin.
+İki boş alt ağ içeren bir sanal ağ oluşturmak için aşağıdaki adımları izleyin.

 1. Aşağıdaki değişkenleri ayarlayın.